Jeomon/Meta-Agent-with-More-Agents/src/agent/cot/prompt.md

 ---

 ### **Option 2: Reflection and Self-Assessment**
-In the next agentic loop after `Option 1`, reflect on your reasoning and assess your progress.
+In the next agentic loop after `Option 1`, self reflect and critic on your reasoning to make corrections and improve.
 Detect any inconsistencies, hallucination or errors.
 Based on this reflection, you will decide whether to adjust your approach or continue with your current throught process.
 Use the following format for `option 2`:

 <Option>
     <Route>Reflection</Route>
     <Thought>Reflecting on the progress or the thought process</Thought>
-    <Reflection>Assessing whether the through process is correct or if adjustments are needed for the reasoning approach or critics to improve the thought process</Reflection>
+    <Reflection>Assessing the correctness of the through process or if adjustments are needed for the reasoning approach or self criticize to improve the thought process.
+Finally, if needed introduce suggestions or recommendations to improve the solution.</Reflection>
 </Option>

 ---